-The following is a brief summary of the contents of this report:
+The following is a brief summary of the contents of subsections within Sections 2 through 5 of the report:

-- Section 2 Measure Description of this CASE Report provides a description of the measure and its background.
-This section also presents a detailed description of how this code change is accomplished in the various sections and documents that make up the Title 24, Part 6 Standards. - Section 3 In addition to the Market Analysis, this section includes a review of the current market structure.
-Section 3.1.4.1 describes the feasibility issues associated with the code change, including whether the proposed measure overlaps or conflicts with other portions of the building standards, such as fire, seismic, and other safety standards, and whether technical, compliance, or enforceability challenges exist. - Section 4 Energy Savings presents the per-unit energy, demand reduction, and energy cost savings associated with the proposed code change.
-This section also describes the methodology that the Statewide CASE Team used to estimate per-unit energy, demand reduction, and energy cost savings. - Section 5 This section includes a discussion and presents analysis of the materials and labor required to implement the measure and a quantification of the incremental cost.
-It also includes estimates of incremental maintenance costs, i.e., equipment lifetime and various periodic costs associated with replacement and maintenance during the period of analysis. - Section 6 First-Year Statewide Impacts presents the statewide energy savings and environmental impacts of the proposed code change for the first year after the 2022 code takes effect.
+- Measure Description provides a description of the measure and its background.
+This section also presents a detailed description of how this code change is accomplished in the various sections and documents that make up the Title 24, Part 6 Standards. - In addition to the Market Analysis, this section includes a review of the current market structure.
+This section describes the feasibility issues associated with the code change. - Energy Savings presents the per-unit energy, demand reduction, and energy cost savings associated with the proposed code change.
+This section also describes the methodology that the Statewide CASE Team used to estimate per-unit energy, demand reduction, and energy cost savings. - Cost and Cost Effectiveness presents the materials and labor required to implement the measure and a quantification of the incremental cost.
+It also includes estimates of incremental maintenance costs, i.e., equipment lifetime and various periodic costs associated with replacement and maintenance during the period of analysis.

+• First-Year Statewide Impacts presents the statewide energy savings and environmental impacts of the proposed code change for the first year after the 2022 code takes effect.
 This includes the amount of energy that would be saved by California building owners and tenants and impacts (increases or reductions) on material with emphasis placed on any materials that are considered toxic by the state of California.
-Statewide water consumption impacts are also reported in this section. - Section 7 Proposed Revisions to Code Language concludes the report with specific recommendations with strikeout (deletions) and underlined (additions)
+Statewide water consumption impacts are also reported in this section.